nadernt/Raspberry-Pi-Nas-Server/readme.md

 ## MyNas

-A NAS server project based on Raspberry Pi.
+A NAS server project based on Raspberry Pi and Samba.